 On this page

-The UK Phonics Screening Check was trialled in 56 Department for Education primary schools across South Australia in 2017.
+The UK phonics screening check was trialled in 56 public schools across South Australia in 2017.
 A total of 4,406 reception and year 1 students and 268 teachers were involved.

-The screening check, administered by the classroom teacher, was made up of 40 words and took 5 to 7 minutes per student.
-The purpose of the trial was to understand the usefulness of the Check for school leaders and teachers with regards to their student’s phonics development.
+The purpose of the trial was to understand the usefulness of the check for school leaders and teachers with regards to their students' phonics development.